MorleyOlsen/MorleyOlsen.github.io/_pages/about.md

 I'm an incoming master student at SIGS, THU, advised by Prof. Wenming Yang.
 Previously, I was focusing on the interdisciplinary applications of both Agriculture and Artificial Intelligence, and I will receive my bachelor's degree at CIEE, CAU.
 Standing at the forefront of AI, I want to power up various industries, revolutionizing the way people live.

-My research interest includes Computer Vision, AI for Science, Large Language Models, etc. I am now actively looking for both research internships and entrepreneurial internships concerning AI models!
+My research interest includes Computer Vision, AI for Science, Large Language Models, etc. I am now actively looking for both research internships and entrepreneurial internships that involve AI models!

 # 🔥 News
 - *2025.09*: &nbsp;🎉🎉 I was officially admitted to THU!